 Greentom claims to be the greenest stroller on the planet.
 They make them using high-quality recycled plastic and 74 PET bottles.
 These strollers certainly help you stay true to the values and aims of your zero waste journey.

 You can also recycle them after use.
-Although we’re sure, you’ll find there’s another mum out there that could benefit from reusing your Greentom stroller providing it still have some useful life left.
+Although we’re sure you’ll find there’s another mum out there amongst your friends and family that could benefit from reusing your second hand Greentom stroller providing it still has some useful life left.

 A multi-design winning product designed from the ground up with the environment in mind, if you’re in the market for a new stroller, you’d be wise to give these guys a good look.

-Soft to the touch, it’s also machine washable making care after a spill easy.
+Soft to the touch, it’s also machine washable, making care after a spill easy.